internet4000/radio4000/README.md

 npm start
 ```

-This last command will launch the application locally, so you can find
+The start command will launch the application locally, so you can find
-it in your browser at this URL: `localhost:4000`.
+it in your browser at this URL: `http://localhost:4000`.

 ## Testing